Chicken and Sausage Gumbo Recipe

 • 1 tbsp.
 Cajun Seasoning

 Making the perfect gumbo is all about timing.
-Once you begin with your roux, you have to tend to it.
-Turn your head for a second, and it could burn, causing you to have to start all over.
+Once you begin the roux, you have to tend to it.
+Turn your head for a second, and it could burn.
+You don't want that because it would ruin your gumbo and you would have have to start all over.
 That is why I always pre measure, cut, and prep EVERYTHING ahead of time.
 I have it all neatly laid out in prep-bowls or ramekins, in the order that I will need them.
-That way it is just a matter of grab and dump.
+That way it's just a matter of grab and dump.

-Before you begin your roux, get your Dutch Oven hot.
+Before you begin the roux, get your Dutch Oven hot.

-While it is heating, sprinkle your chicken with a little Cajun seasoning and stir around.
+While it is heating, season the chicken with a little Cajun seasoning, making sure everything is coated.

-Add your seasoned chicken to your hot Dutch oven and cook, about 4-5 minutes.
+Add the seasoned chicken to your hot Dutch oven and cook, about 4-5 minutes until fully cooked.
+You are looking for an internal temp of 165 degrees F.

-Remove from Dutch oven and put in a bowl.
-You can set it aside for later use.
+Remove the cooked chicken from Dutch oven and put in a bowl.
+You can set it aside for later.

-Add your oil to the Dutch oven and let it get SMOKING HOT!
+Add the oil to the Dutch oven and let it get SMOKING HOT!

 As you can see, your roux will begin to change colors as it cooks.